hagleitner-schmuck-clemens/stoplight-client-service/docs/API-Guidelines.md

+* GUID AND Int as PK
 * Rate limit (e.g. when self-registering with a customer)  5 / Second
   POST & PUT return the object itself?
 * Post returns new reource ID

 https://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api